-Due to the presence of chlorophyll a, c and xanthophyll, they have different types of colours such as red, brown, and green.
+Due to the presence of chlorophyll a, c, and xanthophyll, they have different types of colours, such as red, brown, and green.
 Their plastids are surrounded by 3 layered structures.

 Their nucleus is larger in size.
 They have condensed chromosomes in interphase.
 Their chromosomes do not have histones.
 At the time of cell division, their nuclear envelope and nucleolus remain present.
-This organization is called mesokaryon.
+This organisation is called mesokaryon.